Variable Rate Mortgages

 Here's the current set of SVRs for the main loan providers in the UK:

-The Skipton Building Society recently raised their SVR from 3.5% to 4.95% after it had pledged not to have their SVR at more than 3% above the Bank of England base rate.
+The Skipton Building Society recently raised its SVR to 6.50% after it had pledged not to have its SVR at more than 3% above the Bank of England base rate.

-And as you can see from the table many are at this level already.
-Once a decision has been reached to increase the rate, then your mortage will increase perhaps a month after it has been announced (although this may be a shorter period of time and it's down to the lender on when the changes occur).
+As you can see from the table, many are already at this level.
+Once the BOE decide to increase the base rate, your mortgage will likely increase within a month after the announcement.
+However, this may be a shorter period of time, as it depends on the individual lender when the changes occur.

-The main advantage if you can call it that is that the rate is published and variable as the BOE rate moves up and down.
-There are however some big disadvantages and market conditions have dictated that not all standard variable rates are the same and some building societies and banks have dramatically increased their SVRs recently to increase the rates.
+The main advantage is that the rate is published and variable, as the BOE rate fluctuates.
+There are, however, some big disadvantages, and market conditions have dictated that not all standard variable rates are the same.
+Some building societies and banks have dramatically increased their SVRs recently to increase the rates.

-The actual rate can be anything a lender wants it to be and although it generally follows the Bank of England rate it is not a fixed percentage above this.
-As can be seen from the table below there is wide variable between standard rates amongst the main lenders in the UK.
+The actual rate can be anything a lender wants it to be, and although it generally follows the Bank of England rate, it is not a fixed percentage above this.
+As can be seen from the table above, there is a significant variation in standard rates among the main lenders in the UK.

 Once most fixed or tracker rates have finished they will automatically be placed onto the SVR so a good deal may not be a great deal once the fixed term has been completed.
 Additionally if you are on a SVR the lenders can changed their rate at any time they wish and your mortgage will rise and fall as they see fit.

-At present whilst interest rates are low and where many people have left their mortgage lapse to a low standard variable rate the costs are acceptable.
-Over time interest rates are likely to rise and if you can get a good long term fixed rate then now may be the time to secure such a rate.
+At present while interest rates are low and where many people have left their mortgage lapse to a low standard variable rate the costs are acceptable.
+Over time interest rates are likely to rise and if you can get a good long-term fixed rate then now may be the time to secure such a rate.